b-jorges/Predicting-while-Moving/Readme.txt

 The stereovision test has it's own GitHub repository with more detail on its inner workings: https://github.com/b-jorges/Stereotest

 The instructions video can be viewed on YouTube: https://www.youtube.com/watch?v=7EA21uNC5Rw&ab_channel=Bj%C3%B6rnJ%C3%B6rges

+The test data in the "Data" folder was collected by one of the authors (of themselves) and then copied-and-pasted with a different label in order to test the analyses scripts (which include LMM analyses that require at least two participants).